List of Marvel Comics characters: M: Mink

 Mink is a character appearing in American comic books published by Marvel Comics.
 She is a pastiche of Catwoman.

 Mink is a former criminal, who became a part of Nighthawk's America Redeemers, who attempted to stop the Squadron from taking over the world.
 She was an heiress who turned to a life of crime for excitement.
 She fell in love with Nighthawk, but he was killed when Squadron infiltrator Foxfire used her powers to rot Nighthawk's heart.
 Mink then killed Foxfire with her claws.

 Mink has no superhuman powers, but is highly acrobatic and skilled in martial arts.
 She wields metal claws and Mink-stink, or mustard gas.

 Tai Miranda

 Taina "Tai" Miranda is a character appearing in American comic books published by Marvel Comics.
-The character, created by Jeremy Whitley and Elsa Charretier, first appeared in The Unstoppable Wasp vol. 1 #2 (February 2017).
+The character, created by Jeremy Whitley and Elsa Charretier, first appeared in The Unstoppable Wasp #2 (February 2017).

 Miss Patriot

 Miss Patriot (Mary Morgan) is a Timely Comics Golden Age superhero who is the Patriot's sidekick after being taken captive by Dr. Groitzig and Signore Scharrolla who use her as a test subject for super-soldier serum.

 She first appeared as the Patriot's companion in Human Torch Comics #4-5 (Spring/Summer 1941) as Mary Morgan.
 Mary and the Patriot then appeared in Marvel Mystery Comics #21 (July 1941).
 Mary appeared sporadically, and took on the Miss Patriot mantle in Marvel Mystery Comics #50 (December 1943).
 She continued to appear on and off until Marvel Mystery Comics #73 (June 1946).